rosenqui/oeb-rate-analyzer/README.md

 might have a small impact on the totals for tiered usage, especially in billing periods that span the winter/summer cutover.

+Type:

+    PS> Get-Help .\Analyze-ElectricalRate.ps1 -Full

+to get detailed help on the options supported by the script along with some usage examples.

 ## GETTING YOUR DATA

+### Hydro Ottawa
 You can download your hourly usage data from Hydro Ottawa by signing into your account, then clicking on the "Billing" tab, and then at the top of the screen under the "Usage" menu selecting "Download My Data".